-- a) Online, find www.findlay.edu. - b) In the search box at the top of the page, enter "academic course schedule".
-Click the search icon. - c) Select "academic course schedule" from the list of search results. - d) Select the "academic course schedule" link (center of page, blue letters). - e) Set the program (undergraduate), year, and semester. - a.
-Set "list all classes" for best results. - b.
-Select "List all departments" for all classes the university offers.
-If you prefer, search department by department (search Math classes, then computer classes, etc.) - f) As you find classes of interest to you, note the course number and section, as well at the days and hours.
+- a) Online, find www.findlay.edu. - b) In the search box at the top of the page, enter "academic course schedule."
+Click the search icon. - c) Select "academic course schedule" from the list of search results. - d) Select the "academic course schedule" link (center of page, blue letters).